openvinotoolkit/openvino/docs/install_guides/installing-openvino-from-archive-macos.md

 ### <a name="model-optimizer"></a>Step 3 (Optional): Install Additional Components

-OpenVINO Development Tools adds even more functionality to OpenVINO.
+OpenVINO Development Tools is a set of utilities for working with OpenVINO and OpenVINO models.
 It provides tools like Model Optimizer, Benchmark Tool, Post-Training Optimization Tool, and Open Model Zoo Downloader.
-If you install OpenVINO Development Tools, OpenVINO Runtime will also be installed as a dependency, so you don't need to install OpenVINO Runtime separately.
+If you install OpenVINO Runtime using archive files, OpenVINO Development Tools must be installed separately.

 See the [Install OpenVINO Development Tools](installing-model-dev-tools.md) page for step-by-step installation instructions.